-I hereby request my benefit under the Plan to be paid pursuant to my elections herein.
-I understand that the Plan will rely on information I have provided in processing my request.
+I hereby apply for the above designated benefit.
+I understand that the Plan will rely on the information I have provided in processing my request.
 I further understand that I am responsible for its accuracy in the event any dispute arises with respect to the transaction.
 I acknowledge that I have read the attached Special Tax Notice Regarding Plan Payments.
-I understand the tax implications regarding this disbursement, including that if I am entitled to an eligible rollover distribution, I have the right to consider whether or not to elect a direct rollover for at least 30 days after this special tax notice is provided.
-By singing this form, I am waiving this notice period.
-The taxable portion of any distribution that is eligible for "rollover" is subject to a mandatory 20% Federal Income Tax Withholding, unless that amount is directly rolled to an Individual Retirement Account (IRA) or to another Plan in which I am a participant.
+I understand the tax implications regarding his disbursement, including that if I am entitled to an eligible rollover distribution, I have the right to consider whether or not to elect a direct rollover for at least 30 days after this special tax notice is provided.
+By signing this form, I am waiving this notice period.
+The taxable portion of any distribution that is eligible for "rollover" is subject to a mandatory 20% federal income tax withholding, unless that amount is directly rolled to an Individual Retirement Account (IRA) or to another plan in which I am a participant.